 HOW TO SHOW, NOT TELL

-First, let’s look at two major problems my manuscript readers noticed, via agent Mary C. Moore and my good personal friend & retired English teacher, Jackie:
+First, let’s look at two major problems my manuscript readers noticed, as pointed out by agent Mary C. Moore.

 - One of the biggest hitches in your writing is the over explanation of action/movement.
 Often you do not need to fill in every action a character takes, e.g. “he dismounted the horse and walked him over to a fence post,” or “He spun around so he faced forward.”
 These are all filler actions that slow the pace and are unnecessary to the central plot.

-But how do we do this?
+The question, then, is how do we do avoiding telling?
 Let’s look at problem two first.